Can They Actually Be Detected?

 USB mouse jigglers can absolutely be detected, through device enumeration, persistent registry history, movement-pattern analysis, and endpoint device controls.
 The "undetectable" label refers only to the OS accepting the input, not to the trail the device leaves behind, and that trail outlives the moment you unplug it.
 Mechanical mouse movers skip the USB trail but produce the most visible on-screen pattern of all.

 Across every method, the thread is the same: a single repetitive fake stands out against everything real work produces.
 Software is the stronger choice because it plugs nothing in and, when it randomizes activity across mouse, keyboard, and scrolling, leaves nothing behavioral to flag either.
 See how the families stack up overall in hardware vs software mouse jigglers, or read the honest take on whether mouse jigglers actually work against modern tracking.
+For where USB dongles rank against every other jiggler type, see the mouse jiggler detection statistics and its detection-risk-by-type breakdown.

 Leave No USB Trail